Kid-friendly homemade chocolate chip cookies are not just for kids!

-It’s tempting to want to go behind your children and reshape their rolled cookies, adjust how the kids placed them on the baking sheet or perfectly scrape the dough out the bowl.
+It’s tempting to want to go behind your children and reshape their rolled cookies, adjust how the kids placed them on the baking sheet, or perfectly scrape the dough out of the bowl.

 If you can let go of some of the minor details and enjoy the process of baking with your children it can be a lot less stressful.

 This may include their own bowl, spatula, or rolling pin.